Barista Guides5 min readMarch 24, 2026

 Maintenance Schedule Owners Should Follow

-The Barista Express stays reliable when cleaning is treated as part of the brew workflow instead of an occasional rescue job.
+The Barista Express stays reliable when cleaning is treated as part of the brew routine instead of an occasional rescue job.

 After each session, knock out the puck, rinse the basket, and run a quick flush through the group.
 Each week, clean the grinder chute area, wipe coffee oils from the hopper, and backflush with the blind basket.
 If your shots start tasting oddly bitter or the flow gets inconsistent, move cleaning to the top of the troubleshooting list.